kohya-ss/sd-scripts/docs/source/introduction.rst

 Getting Started
 ---------------

-To start using Kohya-SS, please follow the instuction of :doc:`install` and :doc:`usage`.
+To start using Kohya-SS, please follow the instructions of :doc:`install` and :doc:`usage`.
 For easier use (GUI and PowerShell scripts etc...), please visit the  `repository <https://github.com/bmaltais/kohya_ss/>`_  maintained by bmaltais.

 Features
 --------